Instant-runoff voting: Election procedure

 This procedure is often described as stopping when a candidate reaches a majority, but there is no guarantee that any candidate will reach more than half the votes.
-In practice, most candidates who do not have a majority in the first round never achieve a majority under IRV (i.e. most competitive elections do not end with a candidate reaching majority support).
+(In practice, most candidates who do not have a majority in the first round do not achieve a majority under IRV.)

 Properties and pathologies

 Wasted votes and Condorcet winners

 Compared to a plurality voting system that rewards only the top vote-getter using non-transferable votes, instant-runoff voting mitigates the problem of wasted votes.
 However, it does not ensure the election of a Condorcet winner, which is the candidate who would win a direct election against any other candidate in the race.

 Some advocates of instant-runoff voting argue that the failure to elect a Condorcet winner is positive, as it enables instant-runoff voting to pass later-no-help and later-no-harm, which together render the method immune to burying strategy.
 FairVote, in particular, has stated that they "believe [later-no-harm] is necessary in the context of high-stakes, competitive elections".